survivejs/webpack-book/manuscript/styling/01_loading.md

 {pagebreak}

-The configuration added means that files ending with `.css` should invoke given loaders. `test` matches against a JavaScript-style regular expression.
+The added configuration means that files ending with `.css` should invoke given loaders. `test` matches against a JavaScript-style regular expression.
 The loaders are evaluated from right to left.

-T> Loaders are transformations that are applied to source files, and return the new source.
-Loaders can be chained together, like using a pipe in Unix. `loaders: ['style-loader', 'css-loader']` can be read as `styleLoader(cssLoader(input))`.
+`loaders: ['style-loader', 'css-loader']` can be read as `styleLoader(cssLoader(input))`.
+Loaders are transformations that are applied to source files, and return the new source and can be chained together like a pipe in Unix.

 T> If you want to disable *css-loader* `url` parsing, set `url: false`.
 The same idea applies to `@import` as to disable parsing imports you can set `import: false` through the loader options.

-{pagebreak}

 ## Setting Up the Initial CSS